 Matthew Salah is the Director of Public Forum Debate at Victory Briefs.
 Matt Salah debated for four years at the Nueva High School in San Mateo, California.
 As a member of the first graduating class of his high school, Matt played a large role in founding and establishing the debate team at Nueva.
 Some of his most notable accomplishments include championing the Tournament of Champions (2017), the ASU Invitational (2017), and the Bronx Science Tournament (2015).
 Now, Matt coaches debate for Horace Mann High School, and studies political science and economics at Swarthmore college.
 He is returning to VBI for his third year.

 Krithika is the Public Forum Curriculum Director at Victory Briefs.
-She has competed in Public Forum for four years at Westwood High School in Austin, Texas.
 She is a two-time qualifier to the Texas Forensic Association State tournament in both Public Forum and Domestic Extemp.
 She has competed in late out-rounds of every national tournament she has attended since sophomore year including the University of Texas, Harvard, University of Pennsylvania, Bellaire, ASU, Dowling and the International Tournament of Champions.
 She has received invites to round robins such as the Bellaire Round Robin (reaching semifinals her sophomore year), Kandi King Round Robin, Harvard Round Robin and Berkeley Round Robin.
 Her senior year she championed the Grapevine Classic tournament (in addition to winning top speaker with perfect speaker points), Colleyville Heritage tournament and the Myers Park Invitational and has been ranked as high as #1 in the nation by Debate Rankings.
 After attending VBI three times as a student, she looks forward to returning as an instructor!

 Philip is a senior at the Hackley School located in New York where has debated for 4 years and served as PF captain for both his junior and senior years.
 He has collected 6 bids to the tournament of champions, reaching late outrounds at Glenbrooks, University of Kentucky, Bronx, Princeton, Columbia and championing Scarsdale.
 During his senior year, he had been ranked as high as 7th in the country by NSD PF rankings